phylum-dev/documentation/README.md

 ## Questions/Issues

-Please contact Phylum with any questions or issues.
+Please contact Veracode with any questions or issues.

 Email: `phylum@veracode.com`